roycenainoa/eprescription-fsm/docs/section_6_implementation.md

 The implementation translates the formal deterministic finite automaton defined in Section 5 into a small, auditable Python package.
-The complete source code is available in the public GitHub repository at `<INSERT GITHUB REPOSITORY URL HERE>`.
+The complete source code is available in the available in the public GitHub repository at [github.com/roycenainoa/eprescription-fsm](https://github.com/roycenainoa/eprescription-fsm).
 The project depends on the `transitions` library (version 0.9.2) for the underlying state machine engine and on `pytest` (version 8.3.3) for the test suite.
 No machine learning, database, or networking components are introduced, which preserves the deterministic and analytically transparent behaviour required by the model.

 ## 6.1 Module Structure